-09/2023 UPDATE – NOTE THAT A NEW STATE LAW MAY VOID THIS LAW.
+09/2023 UPDATE – NOTE THAT A NEW STATE LAW VOIDED THIS PALM BEACH COUNTY ORDINANCE WHICH WAS REPEALED BY PBC ORDINANCE 2023-033 IN SEPTEMBER 2023.

 A new ordinance in Palm Beach County, notice required for terminating monthly and quarterly rentals and rent increases.